Millennium High School (Arizona): Extracurricular activities

 Millennium High School fields 23 varsity teams, including badminton, track/cross country, football, golf, swimming, volleyball, basketball, soccer, wrestling, baseball/softball, and tennis; additionally, Millennium has an esports team.
 These teams compete under the Millennium Tigers moniker in the Arizona Interscholastic Association (AIA).
 In the AIA, the Millennium Tigers compete in the 5A conference and in Division II.

 Millennium's marching band and color guard compete under the Tiger moniker, like the other teams.
 As of 2019, the band program has 140 members.
 The marching band won the Arizona Marching Band Association (AZMBA) Grand Championships for 2019.

 The Millennium Tigers have a long history of athletic excellence.

-The Tiger girls basketball team were the state champions for four consecutive years from 2019-2022.
+The Tiger girls basketball team were the state champions for four consecutive years from 2019 to 2022.
 In 2023, they were runners up in the state championships.

 In 2020, the Tiger girls golf team placed eighth at the AIA Division II state tournament.

 In 2022, the Tigers boys swim team won the state Division II swim title.

 In 2023, the Tiger girls volleyball team were runners up in the state 5A championships.

 In 2024, the Tiger boys basketball team were runners up in the state championships.